yvt/refined-theme/README.md

 ### Using Git

-Go to your Sublime Text 2 `Packages` directory and clone the theme repository using the command below:
+Go to your Sublime Text 2 `Packages` directory (`~/Library/Application Support/Sublime Text 2/Packages` on OS X) and clone the theme repository using the command below:

     git clone https://github.com/cafarm/soda-refined-theme.git "Theme - Soda Refined"